 - Free coders gotta eat too.

-- They don't have their own licence, but they act as an approval body.
+- They don't have their own licence or products, but instead act as an approval body.

 - emacs Editor